 The labor force participation rate is similar to the unemployment rate.
 The only difference is that you take the number of employed and divide it by the civilian population.

 - Frictional unemployment accounts for voluntary job turnover, such as when people quit a job they don't like to get a better one.

-- Structural unemployment is when job skills no longer match any new jobs.
+- Structural unemployment happens when job skills no longer match any new jobs.
 That's usually caused by, and also leads to, long-term unemployment.

-- The third component is classical unemployment is caused by wage and price controls, minimum wage laws, and unions.
+- The third component, classical unemployment, is caused by wage and price controls, minimum wage laws, and unions.

 Cyclical unemployment is the type the media talks about the most.
 It rises dramatically during the contraction phase of the business cycle.
 By the time it takes off, a recession has already started.
 That's because unemployment is a lagging indicator.
-Companies usually wait until they're sure demand won't come back before laying off their workers.
+Companies wait until they're sure demand won't come back before laying off their workers.

 How to Use the Unemployment Rate Calculations